wing5wong/artisan-whs-static/source/_courses/SOC0.md

 **Content:**

-Students will develop understanding of the unique nature of Aotearoa, New Zealand's bi-cultural heritage as well as multi-cultural societies in other parts of the world.
-Financial planning and systems of government are explored along with human rights and The Treaty of Waitangi.
+AKonga will develop understanding of the unique nature of Aotearoa New Zealand's history, with a special focus on local history and our awa.
 Resource use and environmental issues are examined from different perspectives.
+Students will work through Banqer and learn financial literacy skills, along with learning basic economic concepts

 **Assessment:**